 The Annapurna Region has some extraordinary natural features including freshwater lake at the highest altitude and the deepest gorge in Nepal.
 Tilicho Lake, at nearly 5,000m, is a stunning turquoise glacial body of water that makes for an exceptionally attractive and remote campsite and can be reached on the Nar-Phu & Annapurna circuit trek.
 The Kali Gandaki Gorge is not only the deepest in Nepal but one of the deepest on Earth.
 The descent into the Kali Gandaki is one of the places of interest of the Annapurna Circuit and is reached via crossing the famed Thorong La pass.

 Annapurna region not only offers you stone-paved paths but also has off-beaten tracks.
-You can trek to Nar Phu Valley, Khopra Ridge trek, and Annapurna Circuit is off the beaten tracks.
-The beauty of these trails is untouched and pure.
-This challenging trek takes you to the Tibetan border at the very edge of the Annapurna Conservation Area.
-It combines the crossing of two high passes and time at dazzling Tilicho Lake with a journeying of infamous valleys and isolated communities set amidst stunning scenery and breathtaking landscapes.
+You can trek to Nar Phu Valley, Khopra Ridge trek, and Annapurna Circuit are off the beaten tracks.
+The beauty of this trail is untouched and pure.
+This challenging trek takes you to the Tibetan border at the very edge of the Annapurna Conservation Area and combines the crossing of two high passes and time at dazzling Tilicho Lake with a journeying of infamous valleys and isolated communities set amidst stunning scenery and breathtaking landscapes.

 9) Apple orchard